Autocar India

 New Hyundai Ioniq 5 facelift wheel design

-In profile, the facelift introduces a new design for the 20-inch aerodynamic alloy wheels.
-Everything else, including the silver trim on the beltline and flush-type door handles, is the same as before.
+Except for a new design for the 20-inch aerodynamic alloy wheels, everything else in the profile, including the silver trim on the beltline and flush-type door handles, is unchanged.

 The rear bumper and roof-mounted spoiler have a new design